 As the Director of Social Business at tax giant H&R Block, Scott Gulbransen recently returned to the tax business after previously spending 10 years at rival Intuit working on the TurboTax & Quicken brands.
 In his 17 years as an accomplished marketing and public relations professional and journalist, Gulbransen completed his 13th tax season after a wildly successful foundational year at H&R Block in 2012.
-A strategic thinker and business problem solver, Gulbransen has worked for some of the world’s top brands including Intuit’s TurboTax, Sony Online Entertainment, and Applebee’s.
+A strategic thinker and business problem solver, Gulbransen has worked for some of the world’s top brands including Intuit’s TurboTax, and Applebee’s.

 In 2012, Gulbransen ramped up the 54-year old brand’s social marketing and communications efforts but restructuring its social platforms, launching its new social content hub, and building new analytical approaches to social measurement.
 In addition to launching the new Block Talk blog, the company’s first truly consumer-facing content hub, Gulbransen also worked closely with agency partners to launch the national phenomenon – The Stache Act.